sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/index.md

 - DevOps
 - [Delivery]

-If you're looking DevOps stream documentation, stay on this page.
+If you're looking for DevOps stream documentation, stay on this page.
 If you're looking for [Delivery] specific documentation, visit this [page](../delivery/index.md).

 ## Vision